Performance tuning tips

 You will always be able to run inspections on demand using the Code | Running Code Cleanup with profile ''{0}'' command and explore the results in a separate tool window without affecting the editor.
 Also, you can postpone code analysis (and on-the-fly refactoring) until commit by setting up the Before Commit options.

-As an alternative to configuring individual checks or files one by one, try Power Save Mode.
-It disables all inspections and other highly-consuming background tasks for the entire IDE.
+As an alternative to disabling individual checks or files one by one, try using Power Save Mode.
+This mode disables all inspections and other resource-intensive background tasks across the entire IDE.

 tip

-If you are working in remote development mode, the directories you mark as excluded will not be synchronized with the remote machine.
+If you are working in remote development mode, excluded directories will not be synchronized with the remote machine.

 To increase the IDE performance, try disabling the plugins you don't need.
 You will always be able to turn them on again later.